Skip to content

 We will minimize configuration variances between academic units to the extent allowed by the governing documents.

-Leveraging system driven fields and configuration will support consistency, security, and ease of maintenance.
-It will reduce impact of support demand for system updates.
+Leveraging system driven fields and configuration supports consistency, security, and ease of maintenance.
+It reduces impact of support demand for system updates.
 Variance requests beyond those noted in the various faculty handbooks of the academic units will be sent to the Project Delivery Leadership group for review and approval.

 Leveraging Interfolio functionality